-F/S & Varsity 1 st Sem.
+F/S & Varsity 1st Sem.
 Boys Credits - 5.0

 Physical Ed.
-HS Graduation Req.
+HS Graduation Reg.

 No Univ. of Calif.
-Req.
+Re eq.

 No Calif.
 State Univ.
 Req.

 See above Prerequisites

-Ν Level
+N Level

 Only freshmen and sophomores may compete on the F/S level.
-Students will need to purchase their team swimsuits.
-(Coaches will order team suits).
+Coaches will order team suits.
+Latex caps will be ordered by the team.
 Water polo caps will be issued to students and will be collected at the end of the season.
 Practices are in the afternoons or evenings.
 Possible morning workouts.
 The tournaments are on weekends.

-FALL - (1ST SEMESTER) - GIRLS
+FALL - (1STSEMESTER) - GIRLS

-CHEER/RALLY OO1040 /001050

-FRESHMAN COMPETITIVE CHEER QO3150

-COMPETITIVE CHEER QO3151
+CHEER/RALLY OO1040/OO1050 FRESHMAN COMPETITIVE CHEER QO3150 COMPETITIVE CHEER QO3151

-J.V.
-Y Credits - 5.0
+J.V. Υ Credits - 5.0

 Elective HS Graduation Req.

 No Univ. of Calif.
 Req.

 No Calif.
 State Univ.
 Req.

 See below Recommendations

 N Level

 This course includes Cheerleading.
 Students participate in the fall football season, the winter basketball season.
 Freshmen through seniors may participate in this program depending on their skill level.
 Practices are held after school.
-Some weekend practices are required.
+Uniforms will be issued to team members and must be returned at the end of the season.
 Students may try-out for Traditional Competitive Cheer which holds separate practices and has Saturday competitions.
 Traditional Competitive Cheer is only in winter season.

-DANCE TEAM OO1060
+DANCE TEAM

+OO1060

-J.V. & Varsity Y Credits - 5.0
+J.V. & Varsity Υ Credits - 5.0

 Physical Ed.
 HS Graduation Req.

 No Univ. of Calif.
 Req.

 No Calif.
 State Univ.
 Req.

-See below Recommendati ons
+See below Recommendations

 N Level